NEW NEWS: WILL SALVA’S SALVATION ATTEMPTS BY SACKING TOP GENERALS, WHICH IS MORE TILTED ONTO BAHR AL GHAZAL, SALVAGE THE SITUATION?

 As if that is not enough, it was just last year that some citizens and relatives of the victims demonstrated against the unconditional and surprised release of Gen. Marial Nuor from a treason prison.
 If you want to win the public favour, you would not appoint people of questionable characters.

 “If you give a charlatan power over you, you almost will never get it back!”
 Carl Sagan.
-This quote, I trust Paul Malong Awan Anei, will be fulfilled by the end of the war.
+This quote, I trust Paul Malong Awan Anei Tong, will be fulfilled by the end of the war.
 Which war?
 I mean by the end of his tenure as army chief.
-I will say, I told you!
+I will say, I told you!”

-By the way, we need more peace appointments than war appointments in any position in the country now, unless somebody does not believe in peace talks as final and safer solutions to our current ethnically motivated crisis.
+By the way, we need more peace appointments than war appointments in any position in the country now, unless somebody had intended to use war for prolongation of power, and does not believe in peace talks as a final and safer solutions to our current ethnically motivated crisis.

-The reports from Duk County today show that these armed youth were annoyed with the news that the rebels were threatening to capture Warrap, hence are pulling out to save their state and region.
+The reports from Duk County of Jonglei State today show that these armed youth were annoyed with the news that the rebels were threatening to capture Warrap, hence are pulling out to save their state and region.
+Somebody at Ziamziam landing site.
 That is the impact of recruiting tribal-based army into the national army.
 This weakness is being felt throughout this useless “War of the Big Seat” in the nascent Republic of South Sudan.

 As for the case of tribal or regional tendency of Kiir’s administration, it’s so cheap for me to bow low and enumerate all the top positions occupied by Kiir’s kinsmen and fellow Bahr al Ghazalians in the current administration.
 It’s self evidence!
 Let’s wait and see the future of this nation in the hands of the charlatans protected by shenanigans.